ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 1. Update your `LocalStrategy` to convert the input password into a hashed password as you did in Exercise 4.
-Then compare this value with teh `hashedPassword` property of your users.
+Then compare this value with the `hashedPassword` property of your users.
 1. Verify that logins and logouts work as before.

+Congrats!
+You have successfully built a (robust) login system!